 Hiking in Norway

 Time of travel

 Showing 1-10 of 155 results

 A few hundred years ago this path was the main road between Jostedal and Lustrafjorden.
-Vigdalen was then a part of Dale and this path was the road to church.
-The path is called Bispevegen (The Bishop's road) after Bishop Johan Nordal Brun, who travelled this path when visiting Jostedalen.
+Vigdalen was then a part of Dale and this trail was the road to church.
+The trail is called Bispevegen (The Bishop's road) after Bishop Johan Nordal Brun, who travelled this trail when visiting Jostedalen.
 The year of passing and the first letters of his name are engraved in the mountain beneath Storhaug.